 Based on your credit score, credit providers could use your score to determine how much interest you should pay.
 This is because if you have a lower credit score, you may have to pay higher interest in order to mitigate some of the risk for the credit provider.
 If you know your credit score too, you have a lot more bargaining power if you have a good credit score.
 For example, if you would like to buy a new car and you know that you have a good credit score, you have a good chance of getting a better interest rate.
 This is because if you have a high credit score, you have shown credit providers that you have a history of managing credit responsibly.

-What if my credit score wasn’t as high as I’d like it to be?
+What if my credit score was not as high as I would like it to be?

 That is alright too.
 In the credit world, knowledge is power and because you know your credit score now, you have the power to change it.
 Building a solid credit history can take time and quite a lot of patience.
 It’s important that you make a concerted effort to manage your credit responsibly.
 If your credit score wasn’t as high as you’d like, here are ways that you can manage your credit and raise your score: